stayboogy/RunBar/README.md

 	This will keep the application running therefore providing a low resource shell, and this keeps a cmd window from being visible and the program from just opening and closing and then rebooting your WinPE session as it does when run from [LaunchApps].

-	3. I provide only the skeleton program here, which is very minimal and only provided for others to use and build on for their needs, and which is different from my personal build shown in the youtube video.
+	3. I provide only the skeleton program here, which is very minimal and only provided for others to use and build on for their needs, and which is different from my personal build shown in the youtube video https://www.youtube.com/watch?v=wGn7AOD_lFI&feature=youtu.be.